torgeiraamboe/torgeiraamboe.github.io/content/posts/2022/chromatic-redshift/index.md

 ### 2. Crazy increases can’t occur

 The next part of the puzzle is to understand and restrict what can actually occur in regards to the height when we apply algebraic K-theory to an $\mathbb{E}_ \infty$-ring spectrum $R.$ In theory we don’t know what can happen; we could have any increase or decrease in height after applying $K$-theory.
 In 2020 Clausen-Mathew-Naumann-Noel [proved](https://arxiv.org/abs/2011.08233) the first big step towards the chromatic redshift conjecture, where they proved that crazy increases in height can’t occur.
-In particular they proved the following theorem, which essentially states that the K-theory of a height $n$ ring can be greater than $n+1$.
+In particular they proved the following theorem, which essentially states that the K-theory of a height $n$ ring can't be greater than $n+1$.

 <span style="color:orange"> **Theorem** ([**4.12**](https://arxiv.org/abs/2011.08233)) **:** </span> Let $R$ be an $\mathbb{E}_ \infty$-ring spectrum s.t. $height(R)=n$.
 Then $height(K(R))\leq n+1$.